-FSAPs.12 Most of these countries have had only one or no FSAP since FY2010 (Figures 3a and 3b).
-Some authorities also indicated that the timing of FSAPs was driven by internal IMF processes and that sometimes it did not take place when it would have been most helpful (de Bolle, 2018).
+- Context.
+A number of authorities felt that FSAP templates were too generic and that teams did not have sufficient country knowledge to identify and quantify issues that authorities did not already know.
+In the country case studies, officials sometimes complained that FSAP teams were prone to basing their advice on off-the-shelf techniques based on "international best practice" without adequately reflecting on country circumstances. - Timeliness.
+In many countries, authorities noted that the assessment of threats to financial stability can become outdated within 18 to 24 months, or even more quickly, given financial markets' inherent tendency to evolve rapidly and financial institutions' ability to change their risk profile quickly.
+Authorities in most LICs and many non-S29 EMEs would prefer more frequent FSAPs.
+Most of these countries have had only one or no FSAP since FY2010 (Figures 3a and 3b).
+Some authorities also indicated that the timing of FSAPs was driven by internal IMF processes and that sometimes it did not take place when it would have been most helpful (de Bolle, 2018). - Focus.

-Focus.
 Most authorities interviewed for this evaluation thought that the usefulness of the FSAP would be enhanced by more selective coverage.
 Officials recognized that MCM has increased the amount of preparatory work preceding FSAP missions to identify key issues and vulnerabilities, but they were not consistently satisfied with the outcome.
 These officials felt there was too much attention to replicating work they had already done-like bank capital adequacy stress tests-and not enough on emerging issues like fintech where they would welcome more guidance.
 Many officials suggested that the IMF should move more boldly from broad coverage towards more selective strategic focus on areas where it may have developed new techniques and could bring more value added.
-More advanced consultation on the topics to be covered, and closer involvement of the Executive Director's office in the preparation of the mission would be helpful-as is good practice for Article IV consultations.
-On coverage, IMF staff said that efforts are being made to focus FSAPs on areas of particular relevance, but that there are limits since they must take care to ensure that FSAPs adequately cover each of the three standard components.
+More advanced consultation on the topics to be covered, and closer involvement of the ED's office in the preparation of the mission would be helpful-as is good practice for Article IV consultations.
+On coverage, IMF staff said that efforts are being made to focus FSAPs on areas of particular relevance, but that there are limits since they must take care to ensure that FSAPs adequately cover each of the three standard components. - Follow-up.
+Officials noted that attention to FSAP recommendations in Article IV consultations was most intense in the first consultation after the FSAP, when IMF staff generally asked about the implementation status of recommendations and included a table listing them in the Article IV staff report.
+However, this follow-up dissipated over time, and usually was quite limited by the second year.
+Also, there was generally little consistent follow-up on the FSAP's risk and vulnerability assessments in subsequent Article IV consultations.

-11 In fact, in many countries, authorities indicated that lack of country knowledge had led to inappropriate assessments and policy advice.
+&lt;sup>11 In fact, in many countries, authorities indicated that lack of country knowledge had led to inappropriate assessments and policy advice.
 See, for example, Anderson (2018b), Landau (2018), and Cheong (2018).

-12 According to the IEO survey of OED, 70 percent of LIC respondents and 38 percent of non-S29 respondents would welcome more frequent FSAPs.
+&lt;sup>12 According to the IEO survey of OED, 70 percent of LIC respondents and 38 percent of non-S29 respondents would welcome more frequent FSAPs.